turbo-sim/turboflow/_sources/source/glossary.rst.txt

     Angle, flaring
         Angle defined by the increase of blade height in the axial

+    Angle, metal
+        Angle formed by the blade surface of a blade relative to a reference direction.

     Turbine
         Machine that extracts energy from a fluid flow and converts it into useful work.